elastic/es2unix/README.md

 Elasticsearch API consumable by the command line.

-JSON is wonderful for services, but not always for humans.
-The tabular format is compact.  es2unix strives to keep spaces significant so all output works with existing line-oriented *NIX tools.
+JSON isn't always the most convenient output, particularly on a terminal.
+The tabular format has stuck around for good reason.
+It's compact.
+It's line-oriented.  es2unix strives to keep spaces significant so all output works with existing *NIX tools.  `grep`, `sort`, & `awk` are first-class citizens here.

 # Install